Work HistoryI am currently in my first 'real job' after having been a student for 21 years!

 This process is just like a science experiment: you start by asking a question.
 You set up experiments to try to answer this question.
 Your experiments will end up failing several times, but you will learn something new from each failure.
 You will never have a straightforward path from question to answer, but you can apply what you have learned to tweak your experiment until you finally get the answer you were looking for.

-I hunt for genes that could be targeted by drugs to treat diseases (using computers and lots of human genetic data)!
+My Work: I hunt for genes that, when functioning incorrectly, might be involved in causing disease (using computers and lots of human genetic data)!

 I do DNA wizardry!
 No, it’s nothing quite so magical and glamorous.
 Read on for the full story..